lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/jobs_and_resources/slurm_profiling.md

 # Job Profiling

 Slurm offers the option to gather profiling data from every task/node of the job.
-Analysing this data allows for a better understanding of your jobs in terms of walltime, runtime and IO behaviour, and many more.
+Analyzing this data allows for a better understanding of your jobs in terms of elapsed time, runtime and IO behavior, and many more.

 The following data can be gathered: